oktadev/okta-blog/_source/_posts/2019-02-20-spring-boot-with-postgresql-flyway-jsonb.md

 {% img blog/postgresql-with-spring-boot/openid-connect-token.png alt:"Token from OpenID Connect" width:"800" %}{: .center-image }

-The token will be valid for one hour so you can do a lot of testing with your API.
+The access token will be valid for one hour so you can do a lot of testing with your API.
 It's simple to use the token, just copy it and modify the curl command to use it as follows:

 ```bash
 export TOKEN={YOUR_TOKEN}